 2. Sustained exercise – indoor swimming lessons are a great way to exercise during winter as lessons are not subject to the harsh weather conditions as much as other sports.

 3. Water confidence – when having a huge break over the winter, children can lose the confidence they built up by being in the water or potentially develop a fear of the water.

 4. Maintenance of socialisation – weekly swim lessons can be a great way for a child to meet new friends and sustain friendships year-round.

 5. Water safety awareness – consistent exposure to a swimming environment and water safety rules increases a child’s knowledge and retention.

 6. Academic development – research has shown a correlation between swimming, educational improvement and attentiveness.

-So be a swim stroke ahead this winter!
-Don’t look like a fish out of water when those warmer days start rolling around, with year-round lessons your child will be more than ready for that first day of summer!
+Be a swim stroke ahead this winter.
+Don’t look like a fish out of water when those warmer days start rolling around.
+Year-round lessons will ensure your child is more than ready for that first day of summer!

-Check out our winter swimming lesson timetable here
+Check out our winter swimming lesson timetable and information here